Low Testosterone

 Mood swings/lack of motivation

-One minute you're chill, the next you're snapping or feeling low/unmotivated for no clear reason.
-It's not all in your head — Testosterone can have a big say in your emotional rollercoaster.
+One minute you're chilled out, the next you're snapping or feeling low/unmotivated for no clear reason.
+It's not all in your head, testosterone can have a big say in your emotional rollercoaster.

 Loss of muscle mass